Servercoin/Servercoin/readme.md

 Commands that will help you:
  Starting the thing: python3 Downloads/Servercoin-main/Servercoindeployapp.py
- If tkinter is not downloaded as a module for some reason: sudo apt-get install python3-tk
+ If tkinter is not downloaded as a module for some reason: sudo apt-get install python3-tk If beatifulsoup is not downloaded as a module for some reason: pip install beautifulsoup4